Linaro/Connect/_posts/hkg15/2015-04-23-hkg15-106-replacing-cmem.markdown

 excerpt: "CMEM is an API and kernel driver for managing one or more blocks of physically contiguous memory.
-It also provides address translation services (e.g. virtual to physical translation) and user-mode cache management APIs. \nSee : http://processors.wiki.ti.com/index.php/CMEM_Overview\nCMEM allows TI to share buffers between user space (ARM) and the DSP (or other remote processors).
+It also provides address translation services (e.g. virtual to physical translation) and user-mode cache management APIs. \nSee : http://processors.wiki.ti.com/index.php/CMEM_Overview\nCMEM allows TI to share buffers between user space (Arm) and the DSP (or other remote processors).
 For Keystone, we also need the ability to allocate large (> 2GB) buffers from CMA.\nIn addition to managing shared data buffers for media applications, CMEM is used by the networking stack to get physical addresses to program hardware registers